 Yes.
 They often ask me to specifically explain what I will talk about beforehand on the paper.
 I think that by making it a surprise, it will give impact to the audience radicating memory, but Japanese culture has a tendency to lay the groundwork.
-Moreover, they also ask for a script, but I dont write one in the first place because it will make the presentation dull and boring when I just read them out loud.
-For safety sake I do send them a summary of the presentation, but it is not enough for them
+Moreover, they also ask for a script, but I don't write one in the first place because it will make the presentation dull and boring when I just read them out loud.
+For safety's sake, I do send them a summary of the presentation, but it is not enough for them.

 I wonder why they won't share the link.
 Japanese have a strong attachment towards paper.
 Listening is most significant to live presentation, so the slides only contain a keyword and images correlated to it.
-If someone did miss the live presentation, I think it is the best to send them a sepaprate slide that include neccesary information.
-I reccomend uploading a screenreording of the slides with voiceover.
+If someone did miss the live presentation, I think it is best to send them a separate slide that includes necessary information.
+I recommend uploading a screen recording of the slides with voiceover.
 There is no need of printing it out.

 First of all, I doubt giving students marks through tests.
-Test is for testing how much students were capable of memorizing in short period of time.
+Test is for testing how much students were capable of memorizing in a short period of time.
 Memories aren't in normal condition.
 If so, isn't it better to score students through projects, reports, or essays with longer spans?
-Rather than scoring on how mmuch can be memorized, scoring based on the output on what theyve learned through presenting or making of a website is valid.
-Mathmatics is an exception.
+Rather than scoring on how much can be memorized, scoring based on the output on what they've learned through presenting or making of a website is valid.
+Mathematics is an exception.

 Even if testing is inevitable, there is no need of putting them on paper.
-We can simply question problems which can't be easily searched on the internet.
-For example, complicated questions like "What was the reason of a historical war" have multiple answers.
+We can simply question problems that can't be easily searched on the internet.
+For example, complicated questions like "What was the reason for a historical war" have multiple answers.
 Therefore students will be obligated to show their opinions and reasoning based on developing on the topic learned.
-In other words knowledge from textbooks aren't enough, making the student to research about the topic, and tests critical thinking skills.
+In other words, knowledge from textbooks isn't enough, making the student research about the topic, and tests critical thinking skills.
 From the view that this requires prior knowledge, isn't this a good memorization test?

 I'm also doubtful about reading textbooks at school.
 Why not at home?
 Spend a meaningful class by utilizing classmates by discussing what students read on the textbooks.

-To share my ideas to many people as possible.
+To share my ideas with as many people as possible.
 I can't achieve that goal if the opponent gets bored.
 In order to stay in their memory, I have to understand the theory of presentation.
-In addition, when the information is too much like bullet points, audience can't focus on neither senses, leaving them confused.
-Again, in order to keep the audience to listen, you have to build up your credibility.
+In addition, when the information is too much like bullet points, the audience can't focus on neither senses, leaving them confused.
+Again, in order to keep the audience listening, you have to build up your credibility.
 It is important to include a fact to back up your topic in the presentation.
 The presentation skills I teach are also based on rationale.
 Students who said "I can listen while reading" completely forgot about the topic.
 Not many people are capable of eidetic memory.
-Contradictory, eidetic memory memorizes slides in only seconds so the audience can focus on what the presentor is saying.
+Contradictory, eidetic memory memorizes slides in only seconds so the audience can focus on what the presenter is saying.

 All students that I have taught in the past try to read off of scripts or notes while presenting.
-On the other hand, when I ask them to introduce their familiy, they can obviously do it without (the notes).
-Like they were capable of introducing thier family because of their knowledge about them, the presentor has to know very well about the topic.
-My number 1 rule is "no reading" off of scripts since neccesity of it = not knowing the topic.
-Another reason why is because the presentor can't communicate with the audience.
+On the other hand, when I ask them to introduce their family, they can obviously do it without (the notes).
+Like they were capable of introducing their family because of their knowledge about them, the presenter has to know very well about the topic.
+My number 1 rule is "no reading" off of scripts since the necessity of it = not knowing the topic.
+Another reason why is because the presenter can't communicate with the audience.
 With the connection between the audience makes a complete presentation.
 Just standing in front of people and reading the script can not be called a presentation.

 You have to remember that you can not look at the notes in order to connect with the audience.
 Speak with eye contact.
-You don't worry about grammer issues.
+You don't worry about grammar issues.
 Vocabularies and phaseology is important in speeches, not presentations.
-The agenda of presenting is to let the audience memorise one's opinion, thoughts and information through non-language communication.
-Even if the grammer is wrong, what you are trying to say will be understood.
+The agenda of presenting is to let the audience memorize one's opinion, thoughts and information through non-language communication.
+Even if the grammar is wrong, what you are trying to say will be understood.
 I want them to understand the significant difference of the two.

-Like there are cources for researching or for academic wrtings, presentation skills should be also taught to pupils.
+Like there are courses for researching or for academic wrtings, presentation skills should be also taught to pupils.